Meet Sex Education's Viv: Rookie actress Chinenye Ezeudu takes centre stage in season 2

 George Robinson also makes his first on-screen appearance in Sex Education season 2 as he takes on the role of Isaac, a new resident at Maeve's caravan park and according to Netflix's description of the character, his arrival set to 'create waves' on the show.

-It'll be fascinating to see how the established cast and newbie actors will gel in season 2 of Sex Education and mercifully, we don't have long to wait as the new season arrives on Netflix on January 17th.
+It'll be fascinating to see how the established cast and newbie actors will gel in season 2 of Sex Education after it arrived on Netflix on January 17th.

 Have something to tell us about this article?